libardo667/dwarfweave_backend/AUTO_IMPROVEMENT.md

 ## Overview

-The DwarfWeave backend now includes an **automatic story improvement system** that runs whenever new storylets are added to the database.
+The WorldWeaver backend now includes an **automatic story improvement system** that runs whenever new storylets are added to the database.
 This system ensures that your storylet ecosystem remains healthy, connected, and engaging without manual intervention.

 ## What It Does